GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/notused/ex4_gnirsls_Kband111mm_red_cmdline.rst

 DRAGONS does not recognize the telluric star as such.
 This is because the observations are taken like science data and the GNIRS headers do not explicitly state that the observation is a telluric standard.
-For now, the ``observation_class`` descriptor can be used to differential the telluric from the science observations, along with the rejection of the ``CAL`` tag to reject flats and arcs.
-The ``observation_class`` can be "partnerCal" or "progCal".
-In this case, it is "progCal".
+For now, the `observation_class` descriptor can be used to differential the telluric from the science observations, along with the rejection of the `CAL` tag to reject flats and arcs.

 ::

-    dataselect ../playdata/example4/*.fits --xtags=CAL --expr='observation_class=="progCal"' -o telluric.lis
+    dataselect ../playdata/example4/*.fits --xtags=CAL --expr='observation_class=="partnerCal"' -o telluric.lis